Two Decades of Curmudgeonly New Year's Eves

 Happy New Year's Eve!
 Or, if you're not into the whole brevity thing, Happy Random Day Arbitrarily Chosen to Be a Significant Demarcation of Time, Even Though Time Is Just, Like, A Social Construct, Man!

-Since Christmas and New Year's are holidays in most of the world, we've spent most of the past two decade's worth of the festive season travelling, usually in random countries, and those nearer the equator if at all possible.
-And while the list of destinations we've chimed in the new year in over the years might look impressive on paper (or in pixels), not all New Year's Eves are created equal.
+Since Christmas and New Year's are holidays in most of the world, I've spent most of the past two decade's worth of the festive season travelling, usually in random countries, and those nearer the equator if at all possible.
+And while the list of destinations I've chimed in the new year in over the years might look impressive on paper (or in pixels), not all New Year's Eves are created equal.

 2003 Seattle 🇺🇸